 Remove the paper from the coffee cup and place it on a clean, flat surface.
-Now take the scissors and roughly cut out the sleeve, making sure to leave a one centimetre gap around the drawing.
+Now take the scissors and roughly cut out the sleeve, making sure to leave a half inch gap along the drawing.
 You’ll need this later for the gluing stage!
 Now grab your ruler for the next step, which is all about the design.
 We’ve created a super easy but impressive design for you to copy…

 Create your design

 In this example, we’ve chosen a graphic design with symmetrical lines, but you can choose whichever design you like!
 To create this style, measure the drawing and vertically divide the sleeve into four parts.
 Then, horizontally divide the sleeve into three parts.
 You can now draw diagonal lines in between the sections.
 Each section has three diagonal lines.
 Happy with your design?
 On to the next step!